Ygbzyem/FPGA_RealTime_Conv3x3_Processor/README.md

 * **Output:** The processed pixel result is output from the `top_module` as raw data, which is then captured by another Python script and reconstructed into a viewable image file.

+### Limitations

+* Verified via RTL simulation only (ModelSim); not yet deployed on physical FPGA hardware.
+* Kernel coefficients are hardcoded (not runtime-configurable).
+* Tested on 64x64 grayscale images only; RGB and larger resolutions not yet supported.

 ## 3. General Block Diagram

 <img width="5096" height="3839" alt="image" src="https://github.com/LoVuongChiTon67/FPGA_RealTime_Conv3x3_Processor/blob/main/image/Block_Diagram.png?raw=true" />